 During my road trip, I spent a day and half exploring Arches and Moab.
 It was enough time to see the highlights of Arches, but given the range of outdoor adventure options (e.g., canyoneering, ATV trails, 4-Wheeling, etc.) in Moab, the Disney world of outdoor activities, I’d recommend planning to spend a few days here.
 As you’re planning your trip also keep in mind that Canyonlands National Park is within driving distance and definitely worth a visit.

 After weeks on the road and hiking different trails, I welcomed the short and manageable trails of Arches.
-My longest hike (3.5 miles) was to Delicate Arch which had a gradual climb in the beginning but level for the majority of the hike.
+My longest hike (3.5 miles) was to Delicate Arch which had a gradual climb in the beginning but was level for the majority of the hike, albeit some of it on sand.
 My hikes to the rest of the arches were all less than a mile long and I was able to drive to many other iconic rock formations.

 Although the trails are short, it’s still really important to be well hydrated.
 Temperatures can easily soar to above 100, so remember take plenty of water on any hikes.
 Arches recommends carrying at least a liter of water for every three miles.
 In case you forget, there will be park rangers stationed at trailheads to provide a friendly reminder of this!